devneet-id/rune/README.md

-# Rune — ᚱᚾ
+# ❯❯❯❯ Rune

-**Rune** is a lore-driven, modular concept beneath PHP,
+**ᚱᚾ** is a lore-driven, modular concept beneath PHP,
-designed not to dictate development — but to respond to it.
+designed not to dictate development — but to respond to it. ⚡️

 Within Rune’s architecture, **Ether** defines truth, **Essence** holds flow, and **Entity** performs behavior — each awakened only when invoked.
 Every element is crafted to be composable, lazy-loaded, and purpose-driven, making systems naturally scalable and precise.

 This makes Rune inherently lightweight and adaptable, aligning perfectly with projects that evolve from concept, not convention.
-Whether shaping internal tools, backend systems, or modular workflows, Rune empowers developers to sculpt structure from intent, not instruction. ⚡️
+Whether shaping internal tools, backend systems, or modular workflows, Rune empowers developers to sculpt structure from intent, not instruction.

-## Awakening
+## ✦ Awakening
 Install Rune using Composer:
 ```bash
 composer require devneet/rune dev-main